yellowdog/python-examples/README.md

 }
 ```

-### Submitting 'Raw' JSON Work Requirement Specifications
+#### Submitting 'Raw' JSON Work Requirement Specifications

-It's possible to use the JSON output of `yd-submit --dry-run` (such as the example above) as a self-contained, fully-specified Work Requirement specification, using the `--json-raw` (or `-j`) command line option, i.e.: `yd-submit --json-raw <filename.json>`.
+It's possible to use the JSON output of `yd-submit --dry-run` (such as the example above) as a self-contained, fully-specified Work Requirement specification, using the `--json-raw` (or `-j`) command line option, that is: `yd-submit --json-raw <filename.json>`.

 This will submit the Work Requirement, then add all the specified Tasks.